nijoe1/fil-docs-local/storage-providers/pdp/install-and-run-pdp.md

 curio cli storage attach --init --store /long-term-storage/path
 ```

+{% hint style="info" %}
-> **Note:** Your fast-storage path should point to high-performance storage media such as NVMe or SSD
+Your fast-storage path should point to high-performance storage media such as NVMe or SSD
+{% endhint %}

 ***